White brunette woman in striped sweater following three-pronged arrow on wall

 Related: Transfer Troubles: 3 Ways to Prevent Credit Leakage

-Your ideal academic future is in reach.
+Your ideal academic future is within reach.
 You stopped at another college along the way, and you’ve done the work of finding a new school where you can fit in and thrive.
 Transferring will set you up for success in the future, and hopefully, this guide will help you get there.

 Like what you’re reading?